Textualize/textual/docs/blog/posts/on-dog-food-the-original-metaverse-and-not-being-bored.md

 ### Pain points

-On top the issues of getting to know terminal-based-CSS that I mentioned
+On top of the issues of getting to know terminal-based-CSS that I mentioned
 earlier:

 - Textual currently lacks any sort of selection list or radio-set widget.